Bikaenchen/Bikaenchen/README.md

-# Hi, I'm Bikaen a and i do coding lol.
+# Hi, I'm Bikaen and i do coding lol.

 - 👋 Hi, I’m @Bikaenchen
 - ⚔️ Interested in game cheating